Skip to content

 How do I work out holiday for part-time and zero-hours staff?

 Most UK workers get 5.6 weeks of paid holiday a year (28 days for a five-day week, including bank holidays, per GOV.UK).
-Regular part-timers get it pro-rata, and for irregular-hours and part-year staff, holiday accrues at 12.07% of hours worked for leave years starting on or after 1 April 2024.
-WagePilot tracks each person’s balance and accrual automatically.
+For regular part-timers, set “Days worked per week” and WagePilot pro-rates it (28 × 3/5 = 16.8).
+For irregular-hours and part-year staff, use the Accrual basis: holiday accrues at 12.07% of hours worked for leave years starting on or after 1 April 2024.
+Either way, each person’s balance and accrual are tracked automatically.